 Some things are just so obvious it’s hardly worth the thought.
 And yet — going back to the makeup thing — it’s surprising how many authors overlook the importance of putting on a good face; that is, giving their book an attractive cover.

-In a previous Tune-in Tuesday, we talked about making a successful first impression with an intriguing title.
+In a previous post, we talked about making a successful first impression with an intriguing title.
 The other essential key to wooing a potential reader is using the look of the book to hook.

 Meanwhile, in this modern era of self-publishing, more and more writers assume complete control over the entire process, including designing the cover, with varying results.
 To their credit, some self-published books look breathtakingly professional, easily on a par with the bestsellers they share shelves with.
 Regrettably, others don’t do justice to the excellent words inside.
 Sometimes you can’t even read the title because of poor font or color choice.

 A blurry photograph, even if the subject matter is appropriate, screams “amateur” and one will automatically assume that the book itself is equally out of focus.
 Likewise, a friend who does some painting on the side may not be the best choice to help you put your best foot forward.
 The price will be right, but you’ll pay a higher price when book sales disappoint.

 Those who’ve been there recommend searching out an artist or photography pro, ideally one near you, whose style resonates with you (they can easily be found online, where you’ll see examples of their work).
 Stock photo sites are also ideal for scouting out images.
 In conjunction with the artwork, an experienced graphic designer should be enlisted to put it all together in an attractive format.